6-8 Animal Taxonomy

 • There are 8 main levels (taxa) of taxonomy (Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species).

 • The Animal Kingdom – Animals are a very diverse group of organisms.
-They are heterotrophs (eat other organisms for energy), live in all land (cold, hot, humid, dry,…) and water (freshwater, saltwater and brackish) environments as well as the air, lack a cell wall, have the ability to move (majority), reproduce sexually (majority).
+They are heterotrophs (eat other organisms for energy), live in all land (cold, hot, humid, dry,…) and water (freshwater, saltwater and brackish) environments as well as they breathe air, lack a cell wall, have the ability to move (majority) and reproduce sexually (majority).

 • There are 35 animal phyla.
 There is 1 vertebrate phylum (Chordata) and 34 invertebrate phyla.